-Combination of methods.
-You may be more likely to quit if you:

-- Use two methods (such as, behavioral therapy and NRT patch) - Talk with your Doctor to find the right approach for you
+- Combination of methods.
+You may be more likely to quit if you: - Use two methods at the same time such as, behavioral therapy and NRT patch - Talk with your doctor to find the right approach for you

 Why Should You Quit?